sst/guide/_chapters/add-a-create-note-api.md

 There are some helpful comments in the code but we are doing a few simple things here.

 - The AWS JS SDK assumes the region based on the current region of the Lambda function.
-So if your DynamoDB table is in a different region, make sure to set it by calling `AWS.config.update({ region: "my-region" });` before initilizing the DynamoDB client.
+So if your DynamoDB table is in a different region, make sure to set it by calling `AWS.config.update({ region: "my-region" });` before initializing the DynamoDB client.
 - Parse the input from the `event.body`.
 This represents the HTTP request parameters.
 - We read the name of our DynamoDB table from the environment variable using `process.env.tableName`.
 We'll be setting this in our `serverless.yml` below.
 We do this so we won't have to hardcode it in every function.
 - The `userId` is a Federated Identity id that comes in as a part of the request.
 This is set after our user has been authenticated via the User Pool.
 We are going to expand more on this in the coming chapters when we set up our Cognito Identity Pool.
 However, if you want to use the user's User Pool user Id; take a look at the [Mapping Cognito Identity Id and User Pool Id]({% link _chapters/mapping-cognito-identity-id-and-user-pool-id.md %}) chapter.